What is ACT-SAT Test Optional?

 OSU: “We believe that standardized test scores provide useful information and predictive value about a student’s potential for success at Ohio State.”

-There are also some exceptions to test optional including all Florida public universities as well as by intended major and certain demographic criteria.
 As always, check directly with each college for policies and exceptions which may relate to you.

 Does Submitting Scores Give An Advantage